 CURRENT PROJECTS at the ATRC

-The study is open to people who are planning to participate in group treatment for GAD.
-We would invite you to the Anxiety Treatment and Research Centre for approximately 2.5 hours one afternoon before treatment.
+This study investigates how individuals with hoarding disorder respond to different moods, such as relaxation and stress.
+We also are hoping to better understand why individuals respond differently in order to improve treatment for hoarding disorder.
+The study is open to individuals who struggle with problematic hoarding.
+However, we are also looking for individuals over the age of 38 with no previous history of mental illness.
+We would invite you to the Anxiety Treatment and Research Centre for approximately 2.5 hours.
 You would fill out some questionnaires, complete tasks on the computer, and rate your mood during different activities.
-In appreciation for your help, you will receive $20 plus the cost of parking.
+To thank you for your help, you will receive $40 plus the cost of parking.

 Understanding Post-Event Processing in Social Anxiety Disorder